7b- Practice problems for Gauss Jordan elimination.

 Use a22 as a pivot to eliminate a12.

-We will use the element a22, to eliminate a12, this is done by adding(-a12/a22)*R2 to R1.
-Now we have obtained the required diagonal matrix with 1 at the diagonals, please refer to the next slide image for clarity.
+We will use the element a22 to eliminate a12; this is done by adding(-a12/a22)*R2 to R1.
+Now we have obtained the required reduced row echelon form, or Gauss-Jordan; please refer to the next slide for clarity.

 We can then get the values of Z=1&Y=0 and X=-1.
 In this method, we do not need to make back substitutions.
-It is important to check the Values of X& Y and Z in any of the three systems of equations to make sure that the solution is accurate.
+However, it is important to check the Values of X, Y, and Z in any of the three systems of equations to ensure that the solution is accurate.

 Practice problems for Gauss Jordan elimination-second practice problem.

-1-For the second practice problem #38 for Gauss Jordan elimination.
+1-For the second practice problem #38 for Gauss-Jordan elimination.
 Solve the following systems of linear equations.
-The detail of the given matrix for practice problem #38 is shown in the next slide image.
+Solve the following systems of linear equations.
+We have three simultaneous equations as: 10x+10y-20Z=60& 15x+20y+30z+=-25 and -5*x+30y-10Z=45.
+The following slide image shows the details of the matrix given for practice problem #38.

-We will introduce a vertical line between the third column and the fourth column to show the augmented matrix.
+We will introduce a vertical line between the third and fourth columns to show the augmented matrix.
 The next step is to let a21 or the second row/first column be equal to zero.

-Make sure that element a11 is equal to 1.
+Make sure element a11 equals 1.
 First, we will divide the first row by 10.
 We will add (-a21/a11)*R1 to row 2 to get the zero value.
 In this process, we consider a11 as the pivot element.

-Similarly, let a31 or the third row/first column be equal to zero.
-This is done by adding (-a31/a11)*R1 to row 3 to get the zero value.
+Similarly, let a31 or the third row/first column equal zero.
+Add (-a31/a11)*R1 to row 3 to get the zero value.
 Again, in this process, we consider a11 as the pivot element.

 Use a22 as a pivot to eliminate a32.

-First, divide R2 by 5 to let the pivot a22 equal 1; also, divide r3/5 to minimize the numbers.
+First, divide R2 by 5 to let the pivot a22 equal 1; also, divide R3 by 5 to minimize the numbers.

-Perform the row operation to get the reduced echelon form or simply an upper matrix with three ones as diagonal.
+Perform the row operations to obtain the reduced echelon form, or simply an upper triangular matrix with three ones on the diagonal.

-The values of x &y and z for the practice problem-38.
+calculation for x -y and z for the practice problem-38.

-We can then get the values of Z=-2&Y=1 and X=+1.
+We can then obtain the values Z = -2, Y = 1, and X = +1.
 In this method, we do not need to make back substitutions.
-It is important to check the Values of X& Y and Z in any of the three systems of equations to make sure that the solution is accurate.
+However, it is important to check the Values of X, Y, and Z in any of the three equation systems to ensure that the solution is accurate.

-In the next post, we will discuss the Practice problems for reduced echelon form.
+The next post will discuss the Practice problems for reduced echelon form.

 This is a link to the matrix calculator.